zKillboard/zKillboard/information/faq.md

 * Size of victim ship
 * Meta level of items fitted that have offensive/defensive capabilities to determine danger level of victim.
 * Meta level of Miners fitted to reduce points.
-* Number involved on killmail
+* Number involved on killmail, the larger the gang the bigger the penalty.
 * Average size of attacking ships.
-Killing a bigger ship gets up to a 20% bonus, a smaller ship up to a 20% penalty.
+Killing a bigger ship gets up to a 20% bonus, a smaller ship up to a 50% penalty.
 * A kill is always worth at least 1 point.

 Any attempts at point discussion will likely result in a link to this FAQ.